 Courses booked in advance may be cancelled up to two weeks before the start of the course.
 In this situation, a full refund of the course will be made, less an administration charge of €50.
 The registration fee will also not be refunded.

 If a course is cancelled in the two-week period before the beginning of the course, only half the course fee will be refunded.
 There can be no refunds once a course has begun, for classes missed for whatever reason, or if the student does not complete the course.
 The exception to this rule is where a student has opted for our ‘flexi-plan’, under which there is a possibility to recover missed classes within a certain time-frame (see Flexible English Classes).

 Payments made by credit or debit card can only be repaid onto the same card, and those made by bank transfer are only returned to the same bank account from which the payment originated.
 Fees can be returned only to their origin and only by the method by which they were received.

-Accommodation bookings must be paid for in full a minimum of two weeks before the start of a student’s stay.
+Accommodation bookings must be paid for in full a minimum of four weeks before the start of a student’s stay.
 The minimum booking is for one week.
 There is an accommodation booking fee of €50.

-Accommodation bookings may be cancelled up to two weeks before the start of a stay in which case a full refund will be made less a cancellation fee of €50.
+Accommodation bookings may be cancelled up to four weeks before the start of a stay in which case a full refund will be made less a cancellation fee of €50.
 The booking fee will also not be refunded.

 There can be no refunds for cancellations happening less than two weeks before the start of a stay, or once a stay has begun.